VikasYadav99/Image-Processing/README.md

 Image is read, resized, transformed and filtered to find junctions.
 These junction co-ordinates are then used to make a graph.
 This graph is then used to find shortest path using **Dijkstra's algorithm**.
-After obtaining shortest path in the transformed image, it is again transformed to its original percept and showed in "ARENA" window.
+After obtaining shortest path in the transformed image, it is again transformed to its original view angle and showed in "ARENA" window.

 #
 **How to run the program:**